s2n-cnit/108931-cyber-security-lab/04-tls-scratch/README.md

 ### Implementation requirements

-> [!Important]
-> You should implement *a client*, with minimal working features to complete TLS 1.3 handshake, while also noting the error handling.
-Or more, if you decide so, to replace other tasks from this week.

 Minimal TLS client implementation includes the completion of the handshake process with the following features:
   * Key exchange with X25519 and signatures with EdDSA (Elliptic Curve Diffie-Hellman key exchange using Curve25519 and Edwards-Curve Digital Signature Algorithm based on the same curve).
   * ChaCha20-Poly1305 as a symmetric algorithm and cipher suite.
   * In TLS 1.3, the use of certain extensions is mandatory
   * Mandatory extensions as specified [here.](https://datatracker.ietf.org/doc/html/rfc8446#section-9.2) The sample Rust project has most of them implemented with `as_bytes` mapper.
 You can also get a good overview of the extensions required by the client from the visualization of https://tls13.xargs.org.
   * At least `cloudflare.com` and `google.com` support the above ciphers for testing purposes.
   * You can and *should* use Wireshark to debug your implementation.

 Note that the protocol follows mostly the *tag-length-value* principle.
 There can be constraints for the size of the tag or length, and **this defines how many bytes the tag or length can take**, while the length itself then defines the number of subsequent bytes.

-[The sample project](https://github.com/ouspg/tls13tutorial/) provides the *encoding* part for the above, but not the *decoding* part, other than a couple of partial examples.
-Decoding means mapping arbitrary binary data to correct data structures.
-This is the part where the typical security problems arise and you should focus on.